cjspoerer/digitclutter/README.md

 pip install scipy numpy Pillow
 ```

-Also requires ImageMagick.
+Also requires ImageMagick (the code has been tested on version 7).
 The download and installation instructions can be found [here](http://www.imagemagick.org/script/download.php).

 ## Basic usage